Inclusive Thermodynamics of Computational Machines: General framework: Inclusive formulations of computational systems

 \section{General framework: Inclusive formulations of computational systems}

 We will consider physical systems which evolve in discrete time.
-These systems have at least two components: an SOI, which will represent the state of a computational machine $M$, and a set of one or more external environments which interact with $M$, and are referred to as baths.
-We focus on discrete-time physical processes which evolve the joint system of the SOI and the bath(s) from an initial joint distribution, until some ending condition is reached.
-After that the joint distribution is reinitialized, to start a next computation task.
+These systems have at least two components: an SOI, and a set of one or more external environments which interact with the SOI, and are referred to as baths.
+The discrete time physical forward processes will evolve the joint system of the SOI and the bath(s) from an initial joint distribution, until some ending condition is reached (i.e., until computational task is implemented fully).
+After that the joint distribution is reinitialized, to start a next physical forward process, where another computational task is implemented.
 We use the term \textbf{computational cycle} to mean such an entire process, taking the physical system from one initialized distribution to the next.

-As an example, much of our analysis below concerns DFAs.
-The abstract (CS theory) definition of a DFA is a computational system with a finite state space $S$, with elements $s$ (see \cref{sec:preliminaries} for its formal definition).
-A given DFA starts in a special ``start state''.
+As an example, much of our analysis below concerns DFAs, a special type of logical computer.
+Loosely speaking, a DFA is a system with a finite state space $S$, having elements $s$.
+Initially the DFA is initialized to a special ``start state''.
 After that it receives a sequence of exogeneously generated symbols called a ``string".
 Those symbols are all elements of a finite alphabet, $\Sigma$ (e.g., the binary alphabet $\Sigma _{0,1}$).
 As the DFA iteratively receives those symbols it makes associated transitions among its possible states.
 The state of the DFA when a termination condition is reached (e.g., when the string ends) defines the computation that the DFA performs on that string it received.
 After it performs such a computation, the DFA is reinitialized in its start state.
+(See \cref{sec:preliminaries} for the formal definition of a DFA.)